Rare-Book-Librarian/special-collections-class/topics/presidential-commentary/readings/digital-turn.md

 I have one thing to say: In the battle over presidential libraries, presidents win.

+When it opened on the Southern Methodist University campus in Dallas in 2013, the George W. Bush Presidential Library and Museum was reported to have cost \$250 million.\cite{Greenblatt_2013}

 ### Library as Legitimation

 ### Hegemonic Mechanisms